-At the end of every school year, from the time I was astudent into my early years of teaching, I would hide away for a few days in myhome, snuggle on my couch, and sleep endlessly.
-The end of the school year was a time to pause, rest, and renew beforere-entering into the world.
+At the end of every school year, from the time I was a student into my early years of teaching, I would hide away for a few days in my home, snuggle on my couch and sleep endlessly.
+The end of the school year was a time to pause, rest and renew before re-entering the world.
 My body needed that shut down.

-And recently I was really feeling it—the intense needto shut it all off, to dive into myself, to block out the world around me.
+And recently I was really feeling it—the intense need to shut it all off, dive into myself and block out the world around me.

 Everything has felt as though it was on overdrive for a while.
 I reached my limit.
 I wasn't the only one.
 The whole family was off, for lack of a better description.

 We escaped for a weekend in the woods, to a small island in Puget Sound, where there isn't that much to do, but ample room to be.
 The noise turned off.
 My body relaxed.
 I slept.
 I napped.
 I could have napped some more.
 A lot more.
 I could use a very long stretch of nothing.